What Does A Roustabout Do?

 How Much Do Roustabouts Make?

-The median annual pay for roundabouts in 2021 was $38,920 according to the Bureau of Labor Statistics.
+The median annual pay for roundabouts is $38,920 according to the Bureau of Labor Statistics.

-The highest earning roustabouts can earn roughly $60,830 annually ( hourly) while the lowest earners receive approximately $29,460 annually ( hourly),
+The highest earning roustabouts can earn roughly $60,830 annually while the lowest earners receive approximately $29,460 annually.

-The job outlook for roustabouts is very strong!
-23% growth through 2031 is expected.
+The job outlook for roustabouts is very strong with a 6% growth through 2033 expected.

 Getting A Job As A Roustabout